 Look Around the Immediate Area

-If it’s a matter of seconds, it’s likely your tadpole is only a few yards away, like the time I got split up with my family.
-Quickly look around to see if there are any possible distractions, such as a character walking by or an animal exhibit near you.
+If you're separated for just a few seconds, your tadpole is probably only a few yards away.
+Quickly check for distractions such as a character walking by or an animal exhibit nearby.
 Check alternative exits, as rides, restaurants and restrooms could have multiple entryways.

 Notify a Cast Member

 Find the nearest cast member in the same area where your child went missing and let them know about the situation.
-They have extensive training for this scenario and will radio security and other cast members in the area to stay alert.
-Disney protocol tells them to remain with the child and allow enough time to search for the "lost parents" first, before taking them to the park’s Baby Care Center where they entertain the tadpole.
+Disney trains cast members extensively for this situation.
+They will radio security and alert other staff.
+Disney instructs cast members to stay with the child and search for the "lost parents" first.
+Then, they take them to the park’s Baby Care Center where they entertain the tadpole.

 Here are each park’s Baby Care Center locations: